History of Iceland

 Iceland is very remote, and so has been spared the ravages of European wars but has been affected by other external events, such as the Black Death and the Protestant Reformation imposed by Denmark.
 Iceland's history has also been marked by a number of natural disasters.

-Iceland is a relatively young island in the geological sense, being formed about 20 million years ago by a series of volcanic eruptions in the Mid-Atlantic Ridge, but it is still growing from fresh volcanic eruptions.
+Iceland is a relatively young island in the geological sense, being formed about 20 million years ago by a series of volcanic eruptions in the Mid-Atlantic Ridge.
+It is still growing from fresh volcanic eruptions.
 The oldest stone specimens found in Iceland date back to c.
 16 million years ago.